baliganikhil/JS_Grid/README.md

 var label = {"name":"Name", "age":"Age", "dept":"Department"};

 ####Element Type
-element_type is a REQUIRED field for Tables and Forms.
-Used for type of rendering, and source is needed for 'select'
+element_type is an *Optional* field for Tables and Forms.
+Used for type of rendering, and source is needed for 'select'.
+If element_type is not provided, it defaults to readonly

     var element_type = {
     		"name": {"type":"readonly"},